Ever thought of diving without a tank? Snorkeling, skin diving and freediving are just that.

 There are also a number of techniques for swimming underwater without using unnecessary energy, which you can use on almost any dive.

-Would you ever dive without a tank either to experience the underwater world or to enhance your scuba skills?
-Tell us in a comment below, we really want to know.
+Would you ever dive without a tank to experience the underwater world or to enhance your scuba skills?
+Tell us in a comment below.